gretaisafantasy/get_bibtex/README.md

 ### Installation

-You can also use get_bibtex.py as a standalone executable.
+You can use get_bibtex.py as a standalone executable.
 Just copy it to somewhere in your path.

 ## Usage